ufcg-lsd/arrebol-deprecated/README.md

 A job description file, or jdf for short, is a plain text file that contains a job description.
 Each job description file describes a single job.
 You can edit a jdf in the text editor of your choice.
 By convention, we use the .jdf extension to name all job description files.

 A jdf file has two types of clauses in it: the job and the task clauses.
-You use the first type to specify common attributes for the entire job and the other one to specify particular attributes and commands to the tasks that comprise your parallel application.
+You use the first type to specify common attributes and commands for the entire job and the other one to specify particular attributes and commands to the tasks that comprise your parallel application.

 Clause | Description
 ---- | --------------------
 job: |
 label: | A desciptive name for the job.
-task: |
-init: | Input data.
-The files that will be staged into the Worker.
-remote: | Code for execution, which is a command line on the target resource.
-final: | Output data.
-The files that will be staged out from the Worker.
+init: | Common job initiation, a list of commands to be executed first in all tasks of the job
+final: | Common job finalization, a list of commands to be executed last in all tasks of the job
+task: | A list of commands to be executed in this particular part of the job, it is executed between init and final

 #### The Job clause